MetabolomicsAustralia-Bioinformatics/SauerEnrichmentAnalysis/README.md

 # SauerEnrichmentAnalysis

+* This is a refactor of the original Sauer enrichment analysis tool, migrated to Python3.
-Implementation of the metabolic flux analysis procedures described by Sauer and co-workers (https://www.ncbi.nlm.nih.gov/pubmed/17035687).
+* Implementation of the metabolic flux analysis procedures described by Sauer and co-workers (https://www.ncbi.nlm.nih.gov/pubmed/17035687).

 ## Usage
 Two different input files are required.

-1. A file defining the name and chemical formula of the analyte molecule(s) as well as the number of atoms that can possibly be exchanged.
+1. **file1**: A file defining the name and chemical formula of the analyte molecule(s) as well as the number of atoms that can possibly be exchanged.
-2. A file providing the intensities for each isotopic peak for each analyte defined in file 1 in each sample.
+2. **file2**: A file providing the intensities for each isotopic peak for each analyte defined in file 1 in each sample.

 Sample input and output files are provided in the 'sample_files' directory.